deven-org/telemetry-functions/doc/METRICS.md

   /**
    * General information about the package.json.
-   * null if package.json cannot be fetched (status: 'networkError') */
+   * null if package.json cannot be fetched (status: 'networkError')
+   *
+   * NOTE: this will always look at the root package json of the repo at the
+   * state of the commit that was deployed.
+   * There is no guarantee that the version field has anything
+   * to do with the deployment
+   */
   package_json: null | {
     /** Boolean if the retrieved package.json file is successfully parsed */